odoo/documentation/content/administration/install.rst

 Repository
 ^^^^^^^^^^

-Odoo S.A. provides a repository that can be used with the Fedora distibutions.
+Odoo S.A. provides a repository that can be used with the Fedora distributions.
 It can be used to install Odoo Community Edition by executing the following
 commands: